 Federal Residential Renewable Energy Tax Credit

-Solar incentives are intended to encourage homeowners to make the switch to renewable energy by providing incentives meant to lower the financial burden of solar panel installation and use.
-You may be eligible for different kinds of incentives, including discounts, cash back or credit towards your monthly utility bill, depending on your situation.
-Certain incentives come from your specific utility company, county or municipality, some from the South Carolina government and others from the federal government.
-Types of solar incentives might include:
+The phrase "solar incentives" refers broadly to financial incentives implemented by the government and by solar companies to encourage the use of renewable energy by making solar panels more affordable.
+You might qualify for several types of incentives, including cash back, discounts or monthly utility bill credits, depending on your situation.
+Certain incentives come from your specific utility company, county or municipality, some from the state of Pennsylvania and others from the federal government.
+Categories of solar incentives include:

 Federal Solar Incentives